torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

 PageInterface
 ^^^^^^^^^^^^^

-One of the things you'll do most when using Grapple is querying pages and to do that you'll have to use the ``PageInterface``.
+The default GraphQL interface for all Wagtail Page-derived models.

 This is accessible through the ``pages`` or ``page`` field on the root query type.

-The interface itself has the following fields (you'll notice a similarity to the fields on a Wagtail Page model).
-As such with GraphQL interfaces, your page models inherit these fields also:
+The interface exposes the following fields, following the Wagtail Page model fields and properties:

 .. code-block:: graphql